 - Successfully defended employers in workers’ compensation matters including defenses concerning traveling to and from work, workplace safety violations, and violations of drug policy.

-- Defended employers in state and federal courts involving violations of Title VII of the Civil Rights Act of 1964 and the Americans with Disabilities Act and other discrimination and retaliation claims.
+- Defended employers in state and federal courts involving violations of Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, and other discrimination and retaliation claims.

 - Successfully represented individuals and business entities in regard to real estate transactions across the state.